How many weapons does Ukraine need? What about Moldova?

 Russia does not want to be put on list of terrorism sponsors

-After US Secretary of State Antony Blinken stated the US is considering labeling Russia a state sponsor of terrorism, Russian Foreign Ministry spokesperson Maria Zakharova claimed that the United States’ plan to designate Russia a state sponsor of terror is “idiotic”.
+After US Secretary of State Antony Blinken stated the US is Russia a state sponsor of terrorism, Russian Foreign Ministry spokesperson Maria Zakharova claimed that the United States’ plan to designate Russia a state sponsor of terror is “idiotic”.